Last Updated on March 20, 2020

-Different patterns of bone destruction as observed on x-rays are caused by a variety of disease process affecting the bone.
-Type of destruction suggests the intensity and aggression of the disease process.
-The role of radiographs in the diagnosis of the disease was much more before the advent of CT and MRI.
+Different patterns of bone destruction as observed on x-rays are caused by a variety of disease processes affecting the bone.
+Different types of destructions suggest the intensity and aggression of the disease process.

 Three radiographic patterns of bone destruction have been identified –